momentum-team-3/momentum-team-3.github.io/_posts/2020-08-11-py-files-and-sequences.md

 ---
 layout: post
 title: Python Sequences and Files
-tags: phase-2 python sequences lists tuples files
+tags: phase-2 python sequences lists tuples files comprehensions
 ---

 We can use the generic term _sequence_ for any object that provides an ordered structure for a number of items, such as a string (a group of characters), a list, or a dictionary (keys and values).